yattias/scy/trunk/sources/external/webbrowsingtool/src/main/eu/scy/webbrowsingtool/readme.txt

 you should do the following:
   1. Unzip the entire contents of this package to somewhere, e.g, c:\dev or /home/user/dev
-  2. Put the full path to the folder (e.g. c:\dev\highlighter on Windows, /home/user/dev/highlighter on Linux) in a file named highlighter@sven.manske and copy that file to [your profile folder]\extensions\
+  2. Put the full path to the folder (e.g. c:\dev\scylighter on Windows, /home/user/dev/scylighter on Linux) in a file named scylighter@sven.manske and copy that file to [your profile folder]\extensions\
   3. Restart Firefox.